felixduvallet/felixduvallet.github.io/about.md

 I am a roboticist working at the intersection of machine learning, planning and decision-making, and imitation learning.
 If it's a challenging problem that would make robots more useful for someone out there, I am most likely interested.

+I am currently an engineer at Apple in the Special Projects Group.

-I was a postdoctoral fellow at the Ecole Polytechnique Federale de Lausanne (EPFL) in the Learning Algorithms and Systems Laboratory, working with Prof. Aude Billard.
+Before that, I was a postdoctoral fellow at the Ecole Polytechnique Federale de Lausanne (EPFL) in the Learning Algorithms and Systems Laboratory, working with Prof. Aude Billard.

 I completed a PhD in Robotics at [Carnegie Mellon University](http://www.ri.cmu.edu).
 My research focused on applying imitation learning techniques to difficult decision-making problems in robotics.